biolink/biolink-model/docs/index.md

  * [transport decreased by](transport_decreased_by.md)
  * [transport increased by](transport_increased_by.md)
  * [treated by](treated_by.md) - holds between a disease or phenotypic feature and a therapeutic process or chemical entity that is used to treat the condition
-     * [approved for treatment by](approved_for_treatment_by.md) - holds between a disease or phenotypic feature and a therapeutic process or chemical entity that is approved for treatment of the condition (or not, if negated) to some level of clinical trial
  * [treats](treats.md) - holds between a therapeutic procedure or chemical entity and a disease or phenotypic feature that it is used to treat
-     * [approved to treat](approved_to_treat.md) - holds between a therapeutic procedure or chemical entity and a disease or phenotypic feature for which it is approved for treatment to some level of clinical trial.
-Note that in terms of REPODB narrow mappings, terms containing 'suspended', 'terminated' or 'withdrawn' should be mapped onto associations using this term for which 'negated: true' is asserted.
  * [uptake affected by](uptake_affected_by.md)
      * [uptake decreased by](uptake_decreased_by.md)
      * [uptake increased by](uptake_increased_by.md)